Layee/FitZey/README.md

-# FitZey
-# Fitness website using HTML5 & CSS3
+Fitness Website using  HTML5 & CSS3